karatelabs/karate/karate-netty/README.md

 * Start and stop mock servers in milliseconds
 * Super-fast HTTP response times (~20ms) for typical in-memory CRUD / JsonPath (as long as you don't do I/O)
 * Thread-safe - use concurrent consumers or async flows without fear
+* Zero errors even under load / stress - see this [benchmark comparison with other tools](https://twitter.com/KarateDSL/status/1083775218873581571)
 * Easy integration into Java / JUnit test-suites via API
 * Server can dynamically choose free port
 * Think of it as a scriptable 'API gateway' or 'AOP for web-services' - insert custom functions before / after an HTTP request is handled